digital-asset/daml/docs/source/daml/reference/interfaces.rst

        be used to convert an interface contract id into a contract id of one of its required interfaces.
    * - ``fromInterfaceContractId``
      - ``forall t i.
+HasFromInterface t i => ContractId i -> ContractId t``
+     - ``ContractId MyInterface -> ContractId MyTemplate``
+     - Converts an interface contract id into a template contract id.
+       Can also be used to convert an interface contract id into a contract id of a one of its requiring interfaces.
+       This function does not verify that the given contract id actually points to a contract of the resulting type; if that is not the case, a subsequent ``fetch``, ``exercise`` or ``archive`` will fail.
+       Therefore, this should only be used when the underlying contract is known to be of the resulting type, or when the result is immediately used by a ``fetch``, ``exercise`` or ``archive`` action and a transaction failure is the desired behavior in case of mismatch.
+       In all other cases, consider using ``fetchFromInterface`` instead.
+   * - ``fetchFromInterface``
-(HasFromInterface t i, HasFetch i) => ContractId i -> Update (Optional (ContractId t))``
+     - ``forall t i.
+(HasFromInterface t i, HasFetch i) => ContractId i -> Update (Optional (ContractId t, t))``
-     - ``ContractId MyInterface -> Update (Optional (ContractId MyTemplate))``
+     - ``ContractId MyInterface -> Update (Optional (ContractId MyTemplate, MyTemplate))``
-     - Attempts to convert an interface contract id into a template contract id.
+     - Attempts to fetch and convert an interface contract id into a template, returning both the converted contract and its contract id if the conversion is successful, or ``None`` otherwise.
-       In order to verify that the underlying contract has the expected template type, this needs to perform a fetch.
-Can also be used to convert a contract id of an interface type to a contract id of one of its requiring interfaces.
+       Can also be used to fetch and convert an interface contract id into a contract and contract id of one of its requiring interfaces.